Job overview

 Works with the General Manager, with a focus on delivery of RTT and Cancer constitutional standards, to support the wider strategic development of the service by providing both operational business support in the development and implementation of the Care Group’s strategic objectives.

-The Patient Pathway Manager will lead a team of administrative staff in the delivery of elective and non-elective care pathways.
+The Patient Pathway Manager will lead a team of administrative staff in the delivery of elective and non-elective care pathways and will be responsible for

 Working for our organisation

-Our patients are benefitting from our Women’s Health Hub in Ilford; an Ageing Well Centre in Hornchurch; and Community Diagnostic Centres (CDC) at Barking Community Hospital and at St George’s Health and Wellbeing Hub in Hornchurch.
+We run a Women’s Health Hub in Ilford; an Ageing Well Centre in Hornchurch; and Community Diagnostic Centres (CDC) at Barking Community Hospital and at St George’s Health and Wellbeing Hub.
+These CDCs are open 12 hours a day, 7 days a week.

 Detailed job description and main responsibilities